 IU Graphic Standards Guide and Style Guide

 Indiana University adopted the Visual Identity Guidelines in 2008 to strengthen the IU brand through consistent use of images, messages, and trademarks.
+This guide is periodically updated therefore materials for dissemination to external audiences, especially those used for recruitment, must be reviewed by the Office of Marketing & Communications.
 The guidelines create a Signature System designed to facilitate consistent design and application of official identification.
-The Signature System is intended for official communication and may be used on commercial or promotional products if the Signature fits.
+No logos other than approved signatures can be used to represent the university, a school, department or unit of the school without prior approval.

 Copies are available in the IU Southeast Office of Marketing & Communications.
 For additional assistance or information on IU and IU Southeast graphics and style, contact the Office of Marketing & Communications.